whosonfirst-data/whosonfirst-data-postalcode/README.md

 As of this writing _most_ of the postal codes with the exception of the [United States](https://githubs.com/whosonfirst-data/whosonfirst-data-postalcode-us) lack geometries.
 It's early days, still.

-Details are included below but can be also referenced in human-readable and machine-readable forms through the [DATA.md](DATA.md) and [data.json](data.json) files.
+Details for the various repositories that contain WOF data are availible in human-readable and machine-readable forms through the [DATA.md](DATA.md) and [data.json](data.json) files.

 ## See also